cjabbour/bowling-game/README.md

 - The game will prompt you for the number of pins knocked down in each roll.
 - Enter a number between 0 and the number of pins standing.
 - The game continues for 10 frames, handling strikes and spares according to standard bowling rules.
-- At the end, your total score and a feedback message will be displayed.
+- At the end, your total score and a feedback message will be displayed with enhanced formatting.

 ## Project Structure